 Don’t fret, mummy.
 We’re going to help you establish a simple and consistent bedtime routine for your sleepy child.

 When your child is between the ages of one and two, they probably need about eleven to fourteen hours of sleep a day, including one or two naps during the daytime.

 Once they hit eighteen months, or even sooner than that, most children have their two naps in one go, in an afternoon nap.
 A child who doesn’t nap in the morning will probably enjoy a very long afternoon nap.

 Where should my one-year-old sleep?

 Your child should still sleep in a bed space which is safe, secure and comfy.
-It’s recommended to get them a light blanket and several security items (known as lovies) - small soft blanket, stuffed animals, so your little one can feel safe and comfy.
+It’s recommended to get them a light blanket and several security items (known as lovies) - small soft blanket, stuffed animals, so your child can feel safe and comfy.
 But!
 Don’t put soft toys or stuffed animals that are too large.
-Your little one might be a very curious adventurer and might step on these large toys in an attempt to “break out” of their bed.
+Your child might be a very curious adventurer and might step on these large toys in an attempt to “break out” of their bed.

 Avoid things that have ties or strings - they could get tangled up with your child.
 Also, make sure the bed isn’t close to any curtains, window blind pulls, pictures or wall hangings - your child could get over excited and pull on any of these things.

 My one-year-old still wakes up at night.
 What do I do?

 Your one-year-old may start waking up at night.
 It could be due to discomfort, or it could be a very mild case of separation anxiety.
 Your child could be asking these questions: “Where is mummy?
 Where is daddy?”

 This is also the time where dreams and nightmares can begin to affect them.
 Your child is still very young, so they will have a hard time trying to distinguish these dreams and nightmares from reality.
 Keep an eye of the things that your child sees before bedtime.
 Also, keep their lovies close by for reassurance and comfort.